the Johnson Matchbox

 The 275 watt Johnson Matchbox.
 The stickers indicate where to set the controls for a particular antenna.

 This is a link-coupled tuner with a balanced output (although a single-wire output was also provided).
 The secondary winding is tapped for the 5 pre-WARC79 bands, the secondary is tuned to resonance with the “Tuning” control, then a dual-differential capacitor across the output matches the impedance (“Matching”).
 There is a lot of interaction between the two capacitors, and I find it easiest to tune it with two hands, moving the two knobs simultaneously.
+That requires a bit of practice.

 Back of the Johnson Matchbox.